 Glossary of Terms

-The official list of all assessable property in the County as of the lien date.
+The assessment roll is the official list of all assessable property in the County as of the lien date.

 Change in Ownership

 A change in ownership is a transfer of an ownership interest in property and the right to beneficial use thereof, from one party or a legal entity to another.
 (Property Tax Rules 462.001-462.500 and R & T Codes 60- 9.5) Generally, a change in ownership will initiate a reappraisal of any property; however, certain exceptions may apply as outlined below.

 - The transfer of property is between husband and wife (Interspousal).
 (R & T Code 63)

 - Transfer of the principal residence between parents and children and the transfer of up to $1 million (market value) of all other real property between parents and children.* (R & T Code 63.1)

 - Transfers of real property from grandparents to grandchildren, where the parents of such grandchildren are deceased as of the date of transfer.* (R & T Code 63.1)

 - Certain transfers of property between legal entities or between individuals, dependent on the relationship between transferring entities or the manner in which title is vested.

 *In order to obtain the parent-child or grandparent-grandchild exclusions, appropriate claim forms must be filed with the Assessor.
 Contact the Assessor’s Office for further information.